-Shinjuku, with its huge variety of accommodation (not to mention dining, shopping and nightlife), is an excellent place to base yourself in Tokyo.
+Shinjuku, with its huge variety of accommodation (not to mention dining, shopping, and nightlife options), is an excellent place to base yourself in Tokyo.
 But now you need to work out how to get there from Narita Airport.
 Let’s break down the best options — by budget and convenience — for getting from Narita to Shinjuku, with some tips and money-saving deals.

 Overview of getting from Narita to Shinjuku